 more to know than simply which machine learning algorithm

-was used, as we further discuss in Section 15.3 (page
+was used, as we further discuss in Section 15.3 (page ).

-When performing evaluations like the one in Table 13.9 it is important to maintain a strict separation between the training set and the test set .
+When performing evaluations like the one in Table 13.9 , it is important to maintain a strict separation between the training set and the test set .
 We can easily make correct classification decisions on the test set by using information we have gleaned from the test set, such as the fact that a particular term is a good predictor in the test set (even though this is not the case in the training set).
 A more subtle example of using knowledge about the test set is to try a large number of values of a parameter (e.g., the number of selected features) and select the value that is best for the test set.
 As a rule, accuracy on new data - the type of data we will encounter when we use the classifier in an application - will be much lower than accuracy on a test set that the classifier has been tuned for.
 We discussed the same problem in ad hoc retrieval in Section 8.1 (page 8.1 ).

 In a clean statistical text classification experiment, you should never run any program on or even look at the test set while developing a text classification system.
 Instead, set aside a development set for testing while you develop your method.
-When such a set serves the primary purpose of finding a good value for a parameter, e.g., the number of selected features, then it is also called held-out data.
+When such a set serves the primary purpose of finding a good value for a parameter, for example, the number of selected features, then it is also called held-out data .
 Train the classifier on the rest of the training set with different parameter values, and then select the value that gives best results on the held-out part of the training set.
 Ideally, at the very end, when all parameters have been set and the method is fully specified, you run one final experiment on the test set and publish the results.
-Since no information about the test set was used in developing the classifier, the results of this experiment should be indicative of actual performance in practice.
+Because no information about the test set was used in developing the classifier, the results of this experiment should be indicative of actual performance in practice.

-This ideal often cannot be met since researchers tend to evaluate several systems on the same test set over a period of several years.
+This ideal often cannot be met; researchers tend to evaluate several systems on the same test set over a period of several years.
 But it is nevertheless highly important to not look at the test data and to run systems on it as sparingly as possible.
-Beginners often violate this rule, and their results lose validity, because they have implicitly tuned their system to the test data simply by running many variant systems and keeping the tweaks to the system that worked best on the test set.
+Beginners often violate this rule, and their results lose validity because they have implicitly tuned their system to the test data simply by running many variant systems and keeping the tweaks to the system that worked best on the test set.

 Exercises.